 Melinda West – Northwest Fiber Artist

 Melinda West lives with her husband in Indianola, Washington.
-Originally, a pediatric nurse, since 1985 she has studied basketry and plant fiber art with many excellent teachers, the foremost being Clam basket, Burden Basket, Folded Pouch, Weir maker, and canoe carver, Ed Carriere, of the Suquamish Tribe, Indianola, WA.
-She has also studied with: wool, cedar, and plant fiber weavers, Bill James and Fran James, and Anna Jefferson, of the Lummi Nation, Bellingham, WA; canoe and house pole carver and bentwood box maker, Duane Pasco; wool weaver and cedar basket and sail maker, Betty Pasco; basket weaver Gwen Baughman, artist Karen Mittet, and cedar weaver and artist, Patti Canoy, of Poulsbo, WA; tool maker and carver, Loren White, Port Orchard, WA; cedar, bear grass, and raffia basket weaver, Lillian Pullen, Quileute Nation, La Push, WA; cedar basket and cape weavers, Melissa Peterson Renault and Deanna Gray, Makah Nation, Neah Bay, WA; coiled sweetgrass and raffia basket weaver, Richard Cultee, and wool and cedar weaver, Bruce Miller, Skokomish Tribe, WA; Cultural Teacher, Salish Language speaker and Storyteller, Vi Hilbert, Upper Skagit; Cultural Teacher, Singer and Storyteller, Johnny Moses, Tulalip, Snoqualmie; cedar basket weaver, Harvest Moon, Quinalt Nation, WA; basket weaver, Vi Phillips, and sumi painter, Angie Dixon, Whidbey Island, WA; cedar and plant fiber weaver, Jo Hart, Seabeck, WA; basket weavers, Michelle Berg, Polly Sutton, Pat Peese, Phyllis Pearson, Marilyn Moore, Dee Dee Harris, cedar bark cape weaver, Sue English, milestone cement artist, Lynn DiNino, and Hmong weaver from Laos, Nhia Yia Heu, Seattle, WA; ikebana artist, Barbie Brooking, visual artist, Tony Dattilo, ceramic artist, Bridget Young, acrylic painter, Sydni Sterling, formline design painter, Craig Jacobrown, Indianola, WA; cattail and cedar weaver and artist, Pegie Deam, Suquamish, WA; visual artist Peggy Vanbianchi, and native plant specialist, Ron Vanbianchi, Kingston, WA; Ravenstail and Chilkat weaver, Evelyn Vanderhoop, of the Haida Nation, Haida Gwuaii; spruce root, cedar, Ravenstail, and Chilkat weaver, Deloris Churchill, and cedar weaver, Holly Churchill, Haida, Ketchikan, Alaska; Salish wool weaver, Susan Pavel; plant fiber weaver and artist, Judy Zaffaroni, ethnobotanist and plant fiber weaver, Margaret Mathewson, and basket weaver, Deb Curtis, of Oregon; bamboo artist, Jiro Yanezawa, Japan; paper maker and plant weaver, Sue Smith, Texas; gut weaver and artist, Judy Dominic, Ohio; plant fiber weaver and stone sculptor, Dawn Walden, Ojibway, Michigan; plant fiber weaver, Judy Zugish, and skeined willow weaver, William Roeder, Marysville, WA; rustic furniture maker, Jeanne Pepper, B.C., Canada; weaver and paper sculptor, Mary Merkell Hess, Iowa; alternative materials artist, John Garrett, New Mexico.
+Originally, a pediatric nurse, since 1985 she has studied basketry and plant fiber art with many excellent teachers, the foremost being Ed Carriere, of the Suquamish Tribe, Master at Clam basket, Burden Basket, Folded Pouch, Weir making, and canoe carving, Indianola, WA.
+She has also studied with: wool, cedar, and plant fiber weavers, Bill James and Fran James, and Anna Jefferson, of the Lummi Nation, Bellingham, WA; canoe and house pole carver and bentwood box maker, Duane Pasco; wool weaver and cedar basket and sail maker, Betty Pasco; basket weaver Gwen Baughman, artist Karen Mittet, and cedar weaver and artist, Patti Canoy, of Poulsbo, WA; tool maker and carver, Loren White, Port Orchard, WA; cedar, bear grass, and raffia basket weaver, Lillian Pullen, Quileute Nation, La Push, WA; cedar basket and cape weavers, Melissa Peterson Renault and Deanna Gray, Makah Nation, Neah Bay, WA; coiled sweetgrass and raffia basket weaver, Richard Cultee, and wool and cedar weaver, Bruce Miller, Skokomish Tribe, WA; Cultural Teacher, Salish Language speaker and Storyteller, Vi Hilbert, Upper Skagit; Cultural Teacher, Singer and Storyteller, Johnny Moses, Tulalip, Snoqualmie; cedar basket weaver, Harvest Moon, Quinalt Nation, WA; basket weaver, Vi Phillips, and sumi painter, Angie Dixon, Whidbey Island, WA; cedar and plant fiber weaver, Jo Hart, Seabeck, WA; basket weavers, Michelle Berg, Polly Sutton, Pat Peese, Phyllis Pearson, Marilyn Moore, Dee Dee Harris, cedar bark cape weaver, Sue English, milestone cement artist, Lynn DiNino, and Hmong weaver from Laos, Nhia Yia Heu, Seattle, WA; ikebana artist, Barbie Brooking, visual artist, Tony Dattilo, ceramic artist, Bridget Young, acrylic painter, Sydni Sterling, formline design painter, Craig Jacobrown, Indianola, WA; cattail and cedar weaver and artist, Pegie Deam, Suquamish, WA; visual artist Peggy Vanbianchi, and native plant specialist, Ron Vanbianchi, Kingston, WA; Ravenstail and Chilkat weaver, Evelyn Vanderhoop, of the Haida Nation, Haida Gwuaii; spruce root, cedar, Ravenstail, and Chilkat weaver, Deloris Churchill, and cedar weaver, Holly Churchill, Haida, Ketchikan, Alaska; Salish wool weaver, Susan Pavel; plant fiber weaver and artist, Judy Zaffaroni, ethnobotanist and plant fiber weaver, Margaret Mathewson, and basket weaver, Deb Curtis, of Oregon; bamboo artist, Jiro Yanezawa, Japan; paper maker and plant weaver, Sue Smith, Texas; gut weaver and artist, Judy Dominic, Ohio; plant fiber weaver and stone sculptor, Dawn Walden, Ojibway, Michigan; plant fiber weaver, Judy Zugish, and skeined willow weaver, William Roeder, Marysville, WA; rustic furniture maker, Jeanne Pepper, B.C., Canada; weaver and paper sculptor, Mary Merkell Hess, Iowa; alternative materials artist, John Garrett, New Mexico; willow weaver, Katherine Lewis, Mt.
+Vernon, WA; fabric weaver, Caroline Coolie Browne, and wire weaving artist, Kristin Tollofson, Bainbridge, WA; Salish wool weaver, Virginia Adams, Suquamish, WA.

 Having established her own unique style of basketry using Pacific Northwest materials to form traditional, contemporary and original designs, Melinda is inspired by the native plants found in Northwest landscapes, and the First Peoples ways of utilizing and regarding these precious resources.